Volunteer in Bali 2026

 However, these turtles face serious threats, including habitat destruction due to coastal development, pollution, climate change, illegal poaching for their meat and shells, and entanglement in fishing nets.

-If you are initially participating in a project in Ubud, transportation to the island is not included.
-The coordinator will assist you with the arrangements.
+If you join this project after completing a program in Ubud, transport to Nusa Penida is not included, but the local coordinator will assist with arrangements.

 Schedule